rabbitmq/chef-cookbook/README.md

 The release was tested with recent RabbitMQ releases on

 - CentOS 7.x
+- Ubuntu 18.04
 - Ubuntu 16.04
 - Debian 9.0

-Those are the distributions currently used to run tests [with Kitchen](.kitchen.cloud.yml).
+Those are the distributions currently used to run tests [with Kitchen](.kitchen.yml).

 ### Newer Versions

-Local Kitchen tests and user experience suggest that more recent Debian, Ubuntu and CentOS 7.x versions should work just fine.
+Newer Debian, Ubuntu and CentOS 7.x versions should work.

 ### Older Versions

 CentOS 6.x, Ubuntu 14.04 and Debian 8.0 might
-work just fine but they are no longer on the "must support" list of distributions.
+work just fine but their support has been discontinued.
+Some of those distributions will go out of vendor support in 2019.

 ## Recipes